 Walking around initially was a little awkward, but I shortly got used to the feel of the tights and forgot I was wearing them by the end of the day.
 In the saddle these babies shine.
 They smooth those lumps, support your muscles, wick sweat off of your skin to keep you comfortable and amazingly enough don’t make you hot at all!
 I admit that the only show I’ve worn them to so far was in the month of February…but it was like 70 degrees and sunny…so it certainly wasn’t a cold day.
 Wearing these compression tights, I actually got better as I rode that day instead of my muscles getting fatigued after 4 hours in the saddle.
 There was no limitation in range of motion and they felt good in the saddle with no itching, chaffing, uncomfortable friction heat, or any of the other typical problems from wearing these kinds of undergarments.
 They actually made my breeches more comfortable because they protected me from rubs and the seams on those.
 Bonus.

 Because of the seamless waist band, you might wonder if these are good for holding your stomach in…and they’re not.
-They have another tight for that problem area I will review at a later date.
+They have another tight for that problem area called the Sleekifier.
 As you can see in the photo above, there’s a gap between the bottom of their Trotter bra and the tights.
 If you have a little fluff there, this might create a bit of a muffin top scenario for you and the other tights will work better for you.

 The Cheata Cool Cat Undertight washed and dried easily and looked brand new after cleaning.
 No break down or stretching of the fabric so far…which is fabulous!
 I will update this review at a later date after more wears on durability.